 Breast magnetic resonance imaging, also known as breast MRIs, uses more sophisticated technology and provides more detailed information about the breast tissue, lesions, and tumors.
-Its sensitivity is higher than M-rays, making it one of the effective breast cancer screening tests for diagnosis.
+Its sensitivity is higher than X-rays, making it one of the effective breast cancer screening tests for confirmation and diagnosis.

 Aside from being more expensive than the other exams, breast MRIs are often only recommended when screening women with higher than average risk.